 Fresh (and I wonder, if grown in the edible gardens?).
 My portion was a bit smaller than I expected, but still a healthy, light option considering the Georgia heat.

 This post wraps up part 1 of my first day in Georgia.
-I have many adventures from my long weekend, so stay tuned for what’s next.
-Thanks for visiting!
+I have many adventures from my long weekend.
+Click here to read our next day in Georgia — featuring Krispy Kreme Donuts!